Make Your Next Trip Extraordinary

 Icebergs under the Northern Lights

-Search for the northern lights on an Arctic cruise.
+If you time it right, you can see both polar bears and the northern lights on an Arctic trip.
 Photo: Shutterstock

 Best lodge for whale-watching

-Beluga whales, the beautiful all-white species known for their high-pitched twitter, congregate by the hundreds in the shallow coastal waters of the Arctic Ocean, and specifically concentrate around Somerset Island, in the Canadian Arctic archipelago, between early July and mid-August.
+Beluga whales, the beautiful all-white species known for their high-pitched twitter, congregate by the hundreds in the shallow coastal waters of the Arctic Ocean, and specifically concentrate around Somerset Island, in the Canadian Arctic, between early July and mid-August.

 Where to Go